Nearest Neighbor CCP-Based Molecular Sequence Analysis: Experimental Setup

 \section{Experimental Setup}

-In this section, we describe the different datasets used for experiments.
+In this section, we describe the different datasets used for the experiments.
 We also go through the baseline methods and evaluation metrics we use for the classification.
 A Windows 10 $64$-bit machine with an Intel(R) Core i5 processor operating at $2.10$ GHz and $32$ GB of memory is used for all experiments.
-Our pre-processed datasets and code are available online for reproducibility~\footnote{available in the published version}.
+We used standard cross-validation to tune the hyperparameters.

-We use three datasets in this study to assess the effectiveness of the proposed method.
+In this study, we used three datasets to assess the effectiveness of the proposed method.
 We employ t-distributed stochastic neighbor embedding (t-SNE)~\cite{van2008visualizing} to examine the data for any natural (hidden) grouping.
-The t-SNE plots for various embedding techniques are displayed in Figure~\ref{fig_tsne_protein_subcellular}, ~\ref{fig_tsne_host}, and ~\ref{fig_tsne_human_dna} for Protein Subcellular, Coronavirus Host, and Human DNA datasets, respectively.
-We can observe that t-SNE can group similar classes in the case of Autoencoder with CCP-NN.
+The t-SNE plots for various embedding techniques are shown in Figure~\ref{fig_tsne_protein_subcellular}, ~\ref{fig_tsne_host}, and ~\ref{fig_tsne_human_dna} for Protein Subcellular, Coronavirus Host, and Human DNA datasets, respectively.
+We can observe that t-SNE can group similar classes in the case of the Autoencoder with CCP-NN.

 To classify the molecular sequences, we employed several ML models, including Support Vector Machine (SVM), Naive Bayes (NB), Multi-Layer Perceptron (MLP), K-Nearest Neighbors (KNN), Random Forest (RF), Logistic Regression (LR), and Decision Tree (DT).
 We evaluated classification performance using average accuracy, precision, recall, F1 (weighted), F1 (macro), Receiver Operator Characteristic Curve (ROC) Area Under the Curve (AUC), and training runtime.
 To preserve the original data distribution, the data for each classification task is divided into 60-10-30\% train-validation-test sets using stratified sampling.
 To obtain more consistent findings, we also conduct our tests by averaging the performance outcomes of $5$ runs.
 We carefully considered baselines from several embedding generation categories, including feature engineering, conventional kernel matrix generation, neural networks, pre-trained language models, and pre-trained transformers for protein sequences.
 Table~\ref{tbl_sota_detail} contains the specifics for the baseline models.